Flu and COVID-19 Vaccination Clinics Update

 - Individuals aged 6 months and over who are immunosuppressed

-If you are unable to make any of the dates at our surgery, please try:
+If you were unable to attend our pre-bookable COVID clinics, please try:

-The COVID-19 vaccines used by the NHS do not contain any animal products, including eggs.
+Please note that all COVID-19 vaccines used by the NHS are free from animal products, including eggs.

 Those eligible for the flu vaccine include: